Ridgid vs. Milwaukee: Which Power Tool Brand Is Better in 2023?

-Both Ridgid Tool Company and Milwaukee Electric Tool Company are USA-based manufacturers of high-quality tools aimed at both the serious DIY and professional.
-Each one got its start around the same time, early in the 20th century.
+Ridgid Tool Company and Milwaukee Electric Tool Company are USA-based manufacturers of high-quality tools aimed at both the serious DIY and professional.
+Each one started early in the 20th century.
 Both businesses manufacture similar product lines with similar market segments.
 They are also subsidiaries.

 Techtronic Industries Company Limited (TTI Group) owns Milwaukee.
 The company has the second largest market share in the industry, second only to Stanley Black & Decker Inc. TTI licenses the Ridgid name to Emerson Electric for cordless power tools.
 That manufacturer produces the iconic red tools, whereas TTI makes orange ones.